 Yes.
 As long as the eligibility criteria are met, and the student meets the 30/60/90 over each 12-month checkpoint.

-What if I graduate in 3 years because of my dual credits?
+What if I graduate early because of my dual credits?

 Can I get money each semester along the way?